jaudiger/personal-website/README.md

 ### Alternative

-To go to the website, open your Web browser and navigate to [https://jaudiger.github.io/personal-website/](https://jaudiger.github.io/personal-website/).
+The website is served through Cloudflare Pages.
+To go to the website, open your Web browser and navigate to [https://jaudiger.dev/](https://jaudiger.dev/).

 ## CI / CD